Richard Cassels: Westport House, Mayo (1731)

-Trinity College, Printing House
+Trinity College, The Printing House (1734)

 This perfect small doric temple, was completed in 1734 and is thought to be Cassels' first major solo work.
 A four-columned portico of Doric columns projected from the rusticated severe building and the entirety is only the width of the portico.
 (This building is sometimes attributed to Edward Lovett Pearce).

 Carton House (1739)

 Cassels made large alterations to the Carton house in County Kildare between 1739 and 1745 for the Earl of Kildare.
 The resultant facades were in his usual restrained and symmetrical style.
 The great garden facade is terminated by Venetian windows at each end, while in the centre, a single-storey portico is so unostentatious as to be almost a porch.
 The roofline is hidden by a balustrade, broken by an unsupported pediment over the central bay.
 The interiors are a riot of plaster-work ornamentation.
 The Lafranchini brothers, famous for their plaster work, executed some of their finest work here, and would work again with Cassels at Russborough.